sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-18-introduce-proposal-process.md

 - We want to re-capture the benefits of the old process (written, searchable, record of markdown files for why we did things) now that we no longer have the same constraints that caused us to switch away from the old docs-private process (i.e. get all planning for the month done in 1 week).
 - We want to maintain the benefits of the current process:
   - Explicit checklist for action items serves as a proof of understanding what needs to happen.
-  - Checklist is dyncamically updated to communicate the current state of the project.
+  - Checklist is dynamically updated to communicate the current state of the project.

 ## Implementation